 Don’t Just Put Yourself in Other People’s Shoes

-We constantly advise each other to “put yourself in someone else’s shoes,” but what we learn from false consensus effect is that we have a harder time with empathy than most of us realize.
+We constantly advise each other to “put yourself in someone else’s shoes,” but what we learn from the false consensus effect is that we have a harder time with empathy than most of us realize.

 Another surprisingly simple way to defeat this particular bias is by simply asking questions.